IMPORTANT NEW ARTICLE – JUNE 2015

 He was apparently intending to fly in an aeroplane from his retreat in Asia and give mankind the new spiritual teaching it needs in order to bring about the civilisation and force of the New Age of Aquarius, although it was implied that he was not actually likely to do this until some time after the year 2025 and that until then it was the “immediate and pressing” task and duty of the Bailey followers to let the whole world know about it and to smooth the way for the auspicious event by daily reciting a type of prayer titled “The Great Invocation.”

-Although Bailey – who readily admitted of her own accord that she was a committed Christian – naturally preferred the name “Christ” to “Maitreya” and thus referred to him in many of her books solely as “Christ,” she nevertheless made it clear that she agreed entirely with Leadbeater about Christ and Maitreya being one and the same.
+Although Bailey – who readily admitted of her own accord that she was a committed Christian and a former evangelical Christian missionary – naturally preferred the name “Christ” to “Maitreya” and thus referred to him in many of her books solely as “Christ,” she nevertheless made it clear that she agreed entirely with Leadbeater about Christ and Maitreya being one and the same.

 All this nonsense, this sheer fantasy and psychic delusion, goes directly back to C. W. Leadbeater, a man who has done more harm to the cause of modern spirituality than many have yet realised.